 After you add this message call to the AppController.mm file, in your Unity code, add a new file for the class that will be receiving the message.
 Mine happens to be in C#, but it can be any file type.
 Mine is MemoyManager.cs.

 Then add the code:

 This class now receives the message sent from the AppController.mm, and within your own function, mine is ReceivedMemoryWarning, handle how you deal with, free up memory within your game/project.

-Also, it's worth mentioning if you want to modify the AppController.mm and have it update automatically in xCode every time, first create a folder in your Assets folder within the Project hierarchy window named "iOS".
+Also, it's worth mentioning if you want to modify the AppController.mm and have it update automatically in xCode every time, first create a folder in your Assets folder within the Project hierarchy window named "iOS" under the Plugins folder, so the hierarchy directory is Assets/Plugins/iOS.
 Then drag the AppController.mm file into that folder with your modified code, and Unity will automatically update your changes when it builds to xCode.

 I hope that helps for everyone who is looking to do this, whether you're a programmer or not.